cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 ## ContractWrapper and EventWatcher

-ContractWrapper and EventWatcher provides concrete interface to access L1 Contract.
+ContractWrapper and EventWatcher provide concrete interface to access L1 Contract.

 ### AdjudicatorContract Class